Lunzo/hark_website/content/social.md

 ### [Facebook](https://www.facebook.com/hark.fun)
 ### [TikTok](https://www.tiktok.com/@hark.fun?lang=en)

-I infrequently upload videos to the above social media sites.
+I upload videos to the above social media sites.
 Follow the link to your favorite and follow me.
-I post behind the scenes and sneak peaks of work in progress, jams and covers.
+I post behind the scenes videos, sneak peeks of work in progress, jams and covers.